Rimbik/Redis-As-PrimaryDB/README.md

 You will see no more explicit caching code to save/delete key/value based data in cache.
 It will be purely database CRUD operations unlike SQL,Oracle.Mongo etc and Let Redis handle the caching internally.

+Earlier we have Seen StackExchange.Redis Lib to operate on Redis Cache.

+Now we have Redis OM .
+Net to deal Redis DB directly.

 This is end of Note/Article: and I thank you for reading this long story.

 ------------------------++++ --------------------------------------------